Kubernetes 101: Part 2

 But if we want to keep different volumes for each pod, we need to specify PVC for each pod

-Each PVC needs a Persistent Volume (PV) and they may below one or multiple storage classes (SC).
+Each PVC needs a Persistent Volume (PV) and they may be part of one or multiple storage classes (SC).

 So, how to create different PVC for each pod?